NLnetLabs/rotonda/design docs/filtering-design-survey.md

         }
     }

+    // compose the statements into a filter
+    //
     // `and then` is only run when the
     // compound filter expressions returns `accept`.
     // You could also add a `or` statement, that
-    // run if the outcode is `reject`. filter set-rov-communities {
+    // runs if the return code is `reject`. filter set-rov-communities for route {
         (
             rov-valid or
             ( rov-invalid-length and